Best Webcam for Zoom Conference Meetings

 It’s a free-standing cylindrical webcam that sits upon a desk rather than connecting to your laptop or monitor.

 What’s unique about the Owl Pro is that it captures 360-degree video in Full High Definition 1080p.
-Plus, it captures 360-degree audio up to 18′ away from the unit.
+Plus, it captures 360-degree audio up to 18′ away from the unit – see also: what does a 360 camera do?

 But how does it know where to look and listen?
 That’s the fascinating part about the Meeting Owl Pro; it uses voice and motion detection to know where to focus the camera from the 360-degree footage.
 The same applies to how it captures audio.